cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.15.2v0.1
 The supplemental data storage region SHALL NOT be set to 'Russian Federation'.

 - _Rationale:_ This policy is aligned with the concept of data sovereignty.
-Ensuring that data is not stored in a specific region affords the administrator of the GWS environment a degree of control and governance over their cloud data.
+Ensuring that data is remains in the United States affords the administrator of the GWS environment a degree of control and governance over their cloud data.
 This policy takes into account geopolitical and USG national security concerns.
 - _Last Modified:_ November 30, 2023

 - MITRE ATT&CK TTP Mapping